YeWenjia/YeWenjia.github.io/index.md

 *ACM* @CCPC/ICPC University Programming Design Competition at Qinhuangdao (Excellent prize in Jun.
 2017) <br />
 *ACM* @CCPC/ICPC Fujian Province University Programming Design Competition (three Silver Prizes in 2016, 2017, 2018) <br />
 *ACM* @National software and IT competition for the professional--individual (the third prize in Apr.
 2017) <br />
+*Language* @National English Contest for College Students (The second prize in 2017 and 2018)

 ## CV